DarthSid95/DarthSid95.github.io/_pages/compare.md

 <style>
 .image-comparison-wrapper {
     position: relative;
-    display: inline-flex; /* Change to inline-flex to wrap content more tightly */
+    display: flex; /* Change to inline-flex to wrap content more tightly */
     flex-direction: column;
     align-items: center; /* Center children horizontally */
     justify-content: center; /* Center the entire wrapper vertically, if you're using it for full page */